 coloured pictures (may 2008) courtesy of

-Unlike other fairy tale gardens in Europe, this one in the Czech Republic, named Eldorado, has not grown out into a mega amusement park, full with roller coasters and snackbars, but it still has the atmosphere of the 1950's, when its creation was started
+Unlike other fairy tale gardens in Europe, this one in the Czech Republic, named Eldorado, has not grown out into a mega amusement park full of roller coasters and snackbars, but it still has the atmosphere of the 1950's when its creation was started

 Life and works

-Frantisek Jáích (1899-1987), who lived in the small community of Hyncice in the north-eastern area of the Czech Republic, in 1957 decided to create kind of a fairy tale garden around his house, just to please himself and possible visitors.
+Frantisek Jáích (1899-1987) from the small community of Hyncice in the north-eastern area of the Czech Republic, in 1957 decided to create kind of a fairy tale garden around his house, just to please himself and possible visitors.

 He made scenes of famous fairy tales like Hansel and Gretel and the witch, Snowwhite and the seven dwarfs.